Chii1-chips/SILLYSTUFF/README.md

 <p align="center"> <img width="1000" height="24" alt="sparkles6" src="https://github.com/user-attachments/assets/097f7c46-af2b-40f4-ad9f-b83753515eae" />

 # <p align="center">🐈‍⬛🤖 ;;  Welcome, newcomer, or returner!
 Looks like you decided to click on the link, eh?
 Anyway.
 This page will be the stuff Ayumi and I do!
 OR just anything random we want to add here..
-Though, the way that sometimes there is some oddities, there seems to be some hackers every now and then..
+Though, by the looks of it..
+There seems to be some strange things happening.
 Weird, isn't it?
-Hope you have fun reading regardless! " ૮₍ ˶>ヮ<˶₎ა
+Hope you have fun reading regardless!" ૮₍ ˶>ヮ<˶₎ა

 <p align="center"> <img src="https://adriansblinkiecollection.neocities.org/dividers/glitterstrawberries.gif" width="1000">